polterguy/magic.http/README.md

 HTTP REST invocations to a single line of code, resembling _"normal method invocations"_.
 This provides an extremely simply to use API, and also allows you to have large amount of cohesion where you consume the library.

-The library supports all 4 most commonly verbs, below is a list.
+The library supports the 4 most commonly HTTP dverbs, below is a list.

 * POST
 * GET